marian-code/wikipedia-music-tags/README.md

 ## Running the tests

-There are no predefined tests at the moment
+Tests are in early development stage.
+Make sure all tests in tests dir pass.
+For now we still heavily rely on exploratory testing

 ## Coding style tests

 Coding style adheres on PEP8 style guide so just use PEP8 lintner and read the docs.
+We also use type anotations together with mypy static typechecking.

 ## Contributing